joehmchiu/servian-challenge/README.md

 # servian-challenge
 ## 95% Automation
-This task is able to finish the challenge by 95% automation process includes automation infrastructure, application installations, deployment, CI / CD solutions, tests and version control.
+This task is able to finish the servian challenge by 95% automation process which includes automation infrastructure, application installations, deployment, CI / CD solutions, tests and version control.

 ## Summary
 - this task is built for the Servian TechChallengeApp.